-Our patients in the New Fairfield area have received excellent care and compassion from the staff at Regional Hospice and Palliative Care since 1983.
+Our patients in the New Fairfield area have received excellent care and compassion from the staff at Regional Hospice since 1983.
 Located in Danbury, CT we understand the pain that comes with any life-limiting illness or loss and strive to provide only the best care, whether you or your loved one needs in-home care, in-patient care, palliative care, or pediatric care.
 Our staff will care for your loved one with compassion and respect 24 hours a day, 7 days a week.

 Do you have a question?
 Reach out, we can help.